foliant-docs/foliantcontrib.utils.combined_options/README.md

 You see, it even didn't allow us to create an options object because the value of the parameter is wrong.
 You should handle this error on your own.

-**Converters**
+**Convertors**

 Sometimes you have to convert the value of the option that user provided before using it.
-Converters are functions that are applied to certain options and replace their value in the Options object with the converted result of this function.
+Convertors are functions that are applied to certain options and replace their value in the Options object with the converted result of this function.

 For example, if we need a comma-separated string has to be converted into a list, we can write this kind of convertor: